Carnivorous Plants Web Site

 Pinguicula ionantha

-A bee landed on a flower and proceeded straight to the palate... and started to eat the palate hairs, as it appears.
-Considering the complex arrangement of a stigma and anthers of Pinguicula flowers, whether this bee will contribute to pollination is questionable.
-What is the function of a palate anyway?
-It must be some kind of a pollinator attractant for these zygomorphic flowers.
-I saw pollens (or powders) on the corolla lobes.
-Are these pollens of this flower, or pollens of some other unrelated flowers blooming nearby?
+A syrphid fly — not a true pollinator — expressing interest in the palate hairs of Pinguicula ionantha.
+Immediately upon landing on the flower, it proceeded straight to the palate... and started to eat the palate hairs, as it appears.
+Considering the complex arrangement of the stigma and anthers of Pinguicula flowers, whether this fly will contribute to pollination is questionable.
+The palate hairs are food bodies (edible body tissues) of the flower, cheap decoys that lure non-pollinators away from the plant’s pollen (expensive) and delicate reproductive parts.
+I saw pollen (or powders) on the corolla lobes.
+Are these pollen of this flower, or pollen of some other unrelated flowers blooming nearby?
+In early March, Florida.